Skip to content

 Setting DNS server via SSH

-If for any reason you wanted to use SSH to do this setup, connect to your server via SSH and then press ctrl+c to exit the Hiddify menu. * In the terminal environment, type this command to open the DNS server settings with the nano text editor.
+If for any reason you prefer to configure DNS settings using SSH, connect to your server via SSH and exit the Hiddify menu using ctrl+c. * In the terminal, type the following command to remove the previous DNS settings.

 sudo nano /etc/resolv.conf